Threat Intelligence

 The Conti leak came just days after the group offered its “full support” to the Russian government.
 An individual — believed to be a Ukrainian cybersecurity researcher who had infiltrated the gang — responded by releasing tens of thousands of chat messages via Twitter.
 Strikingly, few of the messages were encrypted.

-Getting the gang together
+Getting the Gang Together

-“What could be striking at first glance is the size, structure, and hierarchy of the organisation,” says Soufiane Tahiri, a researcher who has reviewed the leaks.
+“What could be striking at first glance is the size, structure, and hierarchy of the organization,” says Soufiane Tahiri, a researcher who has reviewed the leaks.
 “They operate pretty much like a software development company, and contrary to popular belief it seems that many coders have salaries and do not take part in the paid ransom.”

-Following the money
+Following the Money

-Staff included coders, testers, system administrators, negotiators, middle managers and even HR.
+Staff included coders, testers, system administrators, negotiators, middle managers, and even HR.
 Many appeared to work for a straightforward fortnightly salary, which averaged out at around $1,800 per month.
 Conti’s operations are believed to be centred in St Petersburg, meaning a Conti worker brings in around triple the average monthly Russian salary of $575.
 There were bonuses, plus fines for not showing up, while senior members tallied up expenses in a shared worksheet and grumbled about the cost of office space.
-Others sometimes asked for extra money to cover personal issues – including one employee whose mother suffered a heart attack.
+Others sometimes asked for extra money to cover personal issues — including one employee whose mother suffered a heart attack.

 The standard salary is dwarfed by the group’s ransom demands, which average around $750,000 and are frequently in the millions.
 Middle managers make around $80,000, and some members make far more, with the hackers that secured the initial breach taking a significant chunk of the ransom.
 Member Bio said he had “earned more this month with you than in ten years”.

 Staff turnover is high, and a worker called Dollar was singled out for criticism.
-Mango told him that “everyone constantly complains about you and gets angry”, and criticised him for targeting hospitals, which goes against company rules.
+Mango told him that “everyone constantly complains about you and gets angry”, and criticized him for targeting hospitals, which goes against company rules.
 Senior staff don’t just wing it: best-practice research is shared and other ransomware groups (including Emotet, LockBit and IcedID) are consulted.

 The messages are mostly from Jabber, with Rocket.Chat used to manage attacks.
 Its Slack-like interface includes channels on victims and records which staff are responsible.
 Browser Tor was regularly mentioned, with the encrypted GPG and Protonmail used for email and Crunchbase for research.
-Conti had an open-source team which looked into threats, and has tried to buy antivirus software to test its tools against.
+Conti had an open-source team which looked into threats and has tried to buy antivirus software to test its tools against.

-The group’s ambitions were big too.
+The group’s ambitions were big, too.
 “We want to create our own crypto system,” said Stern, before opening up a discussion on NFTs and crypto marketplaces.
-Stern set up a competition on a hacker forum to develop the idea further, although it does not appear to be anywhere near being realised.
+Stern set up a competition on a hacker forum to develop the idea further, although it does not appear to be anywhere near being realized.
 Crypto platforms are an obvious step for ransomware gangs seeking to move and launder money while staying ahead of the authorities.

-Conti’s dream of a crypto platform shows that it, and other ransomware groups, are eager to innovate, stay ahead of the game and build a legacy – Stern and Mango also discussed a trade-based darknet social media network, and even a casino.
+Conti’s dream of a crypto platform shows that it, and other ransomware groups, are eager to innovate, stay ahead of the game, and build a legacy — Stern and Mango also discussed a trade-based darknet social media network, and even a casino.

 These leaked messages and documents give us an idea of the strength of ransomware groups, many of whom, like Conti, appear to be based in Russia.
-It shows that these groups can be almost corporate-like, with some mature enough to have employees, premises, ambitious growth plans and close links with other gangs.
+It shows that these groups can be almost corporate-like, with some mature enough to have employees, premises, ambitious growth plans, and close links with other gangs.

 The leak has also dispelled some of the mystique that surrounds Conti.
 The logs show limitations and frustrations and reveal that the group often falsely claims to have stolen all of the victims’ data when they may have actually only accessed a small part.
 Conti and groups like them are not going away any time soon — indeed, the group already appears to have pivoted — but law enforcement and security teams have gained a vital glimpse behind the ransomware curtain.